Alexander & Mary Hutchison Adamson

-Alexander never lived in Highland but some of his children did (three sons, two daughters) and many of his descendants were an integral part of Highland's history, with one of them, Eric, serving as the second Mayor (1982-86) and another Jess (Eric's cousin) served as the sixth Mayor (1998-2005).
+Alexander never lived in Highland but six of his children did (four sons, two daughters) and many of his descendants were an integral part of Highland's history, with one of them, Eric, serving as the second Mayor (1982-86) and another Jess (Eric's cousin) served as the sixth Mayor (1998-2005).
 Their ten children were: Janet, Mary Jane, Katherine Hutchison, Thomas Hutchison, Henry Louis, Marguarite, Nora, David Hutchison, Peter L, and Elizabeth Helen.

 The patent affidavit shows he built and moved into his Highland home in February of 1877 and continued to live there in August, 1892.

 Clyde was born August 20, 1910, fifth child of David Hutchison and Jessie Diantha Myers Adamson (q.v.), in Highland.
 He married Barbara V. Comer October 22, 1934.
 She was born in Alpine, Utah, June 20, 1917, to Robert and Mabel Brown Comer.
 They lived for many years on Highland on the corner where was built the first Highland City Hall (Number 60 on the 1958 Highland map ).
 They had three children; Gary K, Randy C and Barbara Jean.